Garbage & Recycling

 Place at the curb with recyclables/newspapers, or...

-Put in yellow & green Paper Retriever dumpsters located throughout the community (behind City Hall, The Fields parking lots, and school parking lots).
+Place yellow and green Paper Retriever dumpsters throughout the community (behind City Hall, The Fields parking lots, and school parking lots).
 Note that the schools receive money based on tonnage.

 Plastics (milk jugs, pop bottles, detergent bottles)

-Empty & Rinse, replace the cap - Keep them loose – there is no need to bag them.
-Can be co-mingled with metal and glass recyclables.
+Empty and rinse, then replace the cap.
+Keep them loose; bagging them is unnecessary.
+It can be co-mingled with metal and glass recyclables.

 Propane tanks

 “The Broadview Heights Hazardous Household Waste program will no longer accept standard propane tanks (20#).
 Blue Rhino propane locations offer a free recycling program for 20# grill tanks.
-Recycle an unwanted grill tank by writing “RECYCLE” on the tank and take it to a Blue Rhino location.
-Blue Rhino will accept any standard 20# grill tank, including non-Rhino brands Also, Rumpke will not accept any propane tanks put curbside.”
+Recycle an unwanted grill tank by writing “RECYCLE” on the tank and taking it to a Blue Rhino location.
+Blue Rhino will accept any standard 20-pound grill tank, including those from non-Rhino brands.
+Rumpke will not accept any propane tanks put curbside.”

 Rocks & stones

-Seal in an empty plastic pop bottle or milk jug and label “household syringes”.
-Put alongside regular trash, but not in the trash bags.
+Seal in an empty plastic pop bottle or milk jug and label it “household syringes.”
+Put it alongside regular trash, but not in the trash bags.

 Televisions